 The net result is a vast array of shoulder conditions that can set you back even for months on end, things like inflammation, shoulder impingement, tendonitis, or even a frozen shoulder.

 This program tackles these often overlooked shoulder joint problems and promises to restore flexibility and strength as a foundation for an efficient shoulder joint that can withstand any workload from delts, pecs, lats and traps, and even claims to increase range of motion and reduce stiffness.
 Here is what we found.

-Not just gym exercises, but all kinds of dynamic sports requiring constant arm swinging and hitting like combat sports or tennis that traditionally put a great stress on your shoulder joint.
+Not just gym goers, but all people practicing dynamic sports requiring constant arm swinging and hitting like combat sports or tennis that traditionally put a great stress on your shoulder joint.

 A strong rotator cuff and full flexibility and range of motion is what the program is all about.
 No matter how strong your delts or traps may be.
 If the shoulder joint is not up to the task, you are doomed into a self fueling circle of inflammation, stiffness, impingement and limited range of motion.

 Shoulder Flexibility Solution is interesting because it tackles these issues in 6 key steps:

 - Mobilize the joint – This step is the base foundation of the process.
 It targets the capsule because this component of the shoulder joint is a primary cause of restricted range of motion.